Technology / Networking

 • Voice Payload Size

-Notice the fourth variable is mean opinion score.
-Mean opinion score is a rating from one to five on how high quality a sample of audio is while using the particular codec.
+Notice the fourth variable is the mean opinion score.
+The mean opinion score is a rating from one to five on how high quality a sample of audio is while using a particular codec.

 Codec and bitrate